tautomer/WSL_Windows_Terminal/README.md

   * Turn off 'show titlebar' to get rid of the red bar on the top the window.

-  * You may want to choose your favorite color scheme or customize one in the 'color' tab.
+  * You might want to choose your favorite color scheme or customize one in the 'color' tab.
 I am using a modified one dark color scheme originated from [here](https://github.com/nathanbuchar/atom-one-dark-terminal).

-  * You may also want to change the the number of scrollback lines to a much larger value in the 'scroll' tab.
+  * You might also want to change the the number of scrollback lines to a much larger value in the 'scroll' tab.

 * In 'Keybindings' part, one thing I found that was useful is the 'switch to